Pearson-Higher-Ed/elements/docs/elements/inputs.md

 ### Basic select (error)

-Please note an error state on a select is generally not recommended, as it suggests a mismatch between desired infomation (user input) and input type.
-Consider a different input type if users are capable of selecting a "wrong" selection.
+Please note an error state on a select is generally not recommended, as it suggests a mismatch between desired information (user input) and input type.
+Consider a different input type if users are capable of making a "wrong" selection.

 {{#demo}}
 <label class="pe-textLabelInput__label--label_error" for="fout">Error label</label>